nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ![Summary of Command classes](images/commandSummary.png)

-Each abstract sub-class of `Command` represents a generalization of the various commands available to BuffBuddy.
+Each abstract subclass of `Command` represents a generalization of the various commands available to BuffBuddy.
 In the following sections, each abstract class and their respective purposes will be elaborated on.

 #### Programme Commands